walfaelschung/GDELT_flow/README.md

     ![grafik](https://user-images.githubusercontent.com/34031060/167093068-55281a07-3049-47ba-8362-ff51f5cb42e6.png)

 Next, we define the countries we are interested in.
-These are later used to filter the "ActionGeo_CountryCode" variable, which contains info on the country in which the Event took place.
+These are later used to filter the "ActionGeo_CountryCode" variable, which contains info on the country in which the event took place.

 **Note:** GDELT claims to use FIPS country-codes (https://en.wikipedia.org/wiki/List_of_FIPS_country_codes), which differ from ISO-codes.
 Make sure to double-check

     fipscodes = ['DA','GM','HU','IT','RO','UK']

-We also define the variables we are interested an create two empty dataframes that will be filled in the next steps: results_df saves all events, protest_df will be used to select only protest events.
+We also define the variables we are interested in and create two empty dataframes that will be filled in the next steps: results_df saves all events, protest_df will be used to select only protest events.

     colnames = ['GlobalEventID', 'Day','MonthYear','Year','FractionDate',
                 'Actor1Code','Actor1Name','Actor1CountryCode','Actor1KnownGroupCode',